mwcproject/mwc-qt-wallet/DOC/claiming.md

 you need the latest MWC qt wallet.
 The latest version can be obtained here: https://github.com/mwcproject/mwc-qt-wallet/releases

+# Before you start

+Before you start ensure you have the ability to sign a message from the BTC address that you registered (i.e. have your hardware wallet ready or any tools you need).

+# Claiming Process

 Once you have obtained the wallet you will notice the airdrop tab on the top left side.

 ![Airdrop Tab](https://raw.githubusercontent.com/mwcproject/mwc-qt-wallet/master/DOC/airdrop_tab.png "Airdrop Tab")